TAMULib/Scholars/README.md

 - [UI Documentation](https://github.com/TAMULib/Scholars/blob/master/ui/README.md)
 - [API Documentation](https://tamulib.github.io/Scholars)

 Please feel free to file any issues concerning TAMU Scholars to the issues section of the repository.
-Any questions concerning cap can be directed to [helpdesk@library.tamu.edu]()
+Any questions concerning TAMU Scholars can be directed to [helpdesk@library.tamu.edu]()